The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Topological and measurability preliminaries

 One may consider trees immersed not just into $\hat\C$ or $\Tor_M$, but into a graph $G(V,E)$ that is embedded into $\hat\C$ or $\Tor_M$, and then the image of $\tau$ is required to be a subtree of $G(V,E)$, with its vertices mapped into $V$ and any of its edges mapped to a union of edges from $E$. \end{definition}

 Note that if a reference tree $\tau'$ is given by contracting some edges of some $\tau$, denoted by $\tau'\prec\tau$, then $\Set_{\tau'}$ is naturally a subset of $\Set_\tau$, represented by maps $f:\tau\lora\hat\C$ that are constants on the contracted edges.
-This also means that $\Set^{(\ell)}$ may be viewed as covered by patches $\Set_\tau$ that are sewn together along ``smaller dimensional'' patches $\Set_{\tau'}$, similarly to a simplicial complex.
+By contractions in two non-isomorphic trees, $\tau_1$ and $\tau_2$, we may reach the same tree $\tau'\prec\tau_i$, hence $\Set^{(\ell)}$ may be viewed as covered by patches $\Set_\tau$ that are sewn together along ``smaller dimensional'' patches $\Set_{\tau'}$, similarly to a simplicial complex.
+(In particular, after these identifications, (\ref{e.SetUnion}) stops being a disjoint union.)

 We now equip each $\Set_\tau$ with a very natural metric, extending the notion of uniform closeness up to reparametrization of curves: for two immersed trees $f_1,f_2:\tau\lora\hat\C$, \be \dist_\tau(f_1,f_2)=\inf_{\phi_1,\phi_2} \sup_{t\in\tau} \dist_{\hat\C}\big(f_1\circ\phi_1(t), f_2\circ\phi_2(t)\big)\,, \ee where the $\phi_i$'s run over all reparametrizations of $\tau$.
 This can be easily extended to immersed trees indexed by different reference trees: by the above remark about patches, for any pair of reference trees $\tau,\tau'$ there exist sequences $\tau=\tau_0,\tau_1,\dots,\tau_m=\tau'$ such that $\tau_i\prec \tau_{i+1}$ or $\tau_i\succ \tau_{i+1}$ for all $i=0,\dots,m-1$, and then for any $f:\tau\lora\hat\C$ and $f':\tau'\lora\hat\C$ we can take where, with a rather obvious notation, $\tau_i\curlyvee\tau_j=\tau_i$ if $\tau_i\succ\tau_j$.
 For instance, for any $\tau,\tau'$ there exists $\tau''$ with $\tau,\tau'\prec\tau''$, hence $\dist(f,f')\leq \dist_{\tau''}(f,f')$.